THE PORCH COMMUNITY CHURCH

 Icebreaker Games

-These games are great for breaking the ice and helping new kids feel welcomed.
+These games are great for breaking the ice and helping new people feel welcomed.

 Some of the criteria I've looked at for choosing the best "get to know you" games include: how well the game facilities players to learn about each other whether that's simply names or something more, how well the game provides a springboard for conversation after the game is over, how well it works for groups that mostly already know each other as well as groups that have never met before, how fun it is to play and how much is involved in setting up the game.